BEST LIGHTWEIGHT WHEELS FOR CLIMBING

 I was fully satisfied with the service response.
 While I would have preferred there were no markings in the first place or that they replaced them overnight, I think this was about as good as it gets if you ever have a problem.

-If you see the value in this combination of all-around and climbing performance together with good customer service and are willing to pay the added price, you can pick up these wheels at recommended stores Competitive Cyclist, Merlin, and Tredz or directly from ENVE by clicking through this link to ENVE.com.
+If you see the value in this combination of all-around and climbing performance together with good customer service and are willing to pay the added price, you can pick up these wheels at recommended stores Merlin or directly from ENVE by clicking through this link to ENVE.com.

 ZIPP 303 FIRECREST DISC – VERSATILE VALUE FOR GRAVEL AND ROAD CLIMBING